Security-Onion-Solutions/securityonion-cloud/README.md

 #### SSH into instance
 `ssh -i ~/.ssh/securityonion onion@$instanceip`

+#### Run Setup
+Run setup with `sosetup-minimal` to configure Security Onion on smaller-sized instances.

+Otherwise, run setup with `sosetup` as you normally would.

+Alternatively, if you simply want to verify VXLAN traffic is being mirrored to the Security Onion sniffing interface, do something like the following once logged in:

+`ifconfig ens6 up`
+`tcpdump -nni ens6`

 #### Tear it down
 The instance and VPC configuration can quickly be destroyed with the following: